simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 Another risk of weak passwords is that they make it easier for cybercriminals to **steal your identity**.
 If a hacker gains access to your account, they can use your personal information to commit various types of fraud, such as opening new credit accounts in your name or making unauthorized purchases.

-Also, if you use the **same weak password for multiple accounts**, you are putting all of your accounts at risk.
+Also, if you use the **same weak password for multiple accounts**, you're putting all of your accounts at risk.
 If a hacker gains access to one account, they can use that password to access other accounts that use the same login credentials.

 #### The Role of Passwords in Protecting Your Data